-OUR FOCUS

-As part of our vision, some of our high-level strategic focus areas include:

-- Foster equality within our work environment irrespective of gender, race, creed and other forms of diversity. - · Build leadership capacity among women. - · Promote skills development and learnership programmes. - · Promote performance management. - Ensure full compliance with the changing regulatory requirements and that all Workplace Skills Plans, Annual Training Reports and Pivotal Reports as per SETA requirements have been developed.
+OUR FOCUS OUR APPROACH As part of our vision, some of our high-level strategic focus areas include: Foster equality within our work environment irrespective of gender, race, creed and other forms of diversity.
+Build leadership capacity among women.
+Promote skills development and learnership programmes.
+Promote performance management.
+Ensure full compliance with the changing regulatory requirements and that all Workplace Skills Plans, Annual Training Reports and Pivotal Reports as per SETA requirements have been developed.
+Engage with our employees at all levels to provide us with the necessary feedback and input in understanding and responding to improving their skills and training needs.
+Encourage employees to utilise the bursary programme- Ensure that jobs are available for learners after completion of learnership programmes.
+Conduct performance reviews with employees.